Skip to main content

 Interplay with Other Endocrine Systems

-The brain’s is not solely dependent on testosterone.
+The brain’s cognitive function is not solely dependent on testosterone.
 It is influenced by a symphony of hormonal signals.
 Testosterone interacts with estrogen, progesterone, thyroid hormones, and cortisol, among others.
 For example, optimal thyroid function is critical for metabolic activity in the brain, directly impacting energy production for cognitive processes.
 Similarly, chronic elevation of cortisol due to stress can negatively impact hippocampal function and memory, potentially counteracting the benefits of testosterone.

 Individualized Dosing and Long-Term Considerations